princenyeche/princenyeche/README.md

 -->

 - 🔭 I'm working on some opensource projects, written mostly in Python.
-- 🌱 I’m currently learning Swift to build iOS apps.
-I'm also re-igniting my previous knowledge on Javascript.
-Focusing more on React.
+- 🌱 I’m learning Swift to build iOS apps.
+Using Javascript to build fast web apps.
 - 💬 Ask me about **Atlassian** stuff as I'm a certified expert.
 - 📫 How to reach me: support@elfapp.website
 - ⚡ Fun fact: I love programming in Python and I create scripts often that helps automate other stuff.